fttlov/JCAdvance/README.md

 The OSD now displays real-time sticks, triggers and gyroscope telemetry.<br>
 **For Triggers**: raw data from 0 to 255. <br>
 **For Sticks**: raw data fromm -32768 to 32768 <br>
-Gyro telemetry: This helps you understand how the JoyShockLibrary auto-calibration handles hardware drift<br>
+Gyro telemetry: This helps you understand how the JoyShockLibrary auto-calibration handles thermal gyro drift (see more in "Calibration") <br>
 **Calib (0-100%)**: Algorithm confidence.
 Usually stays at 100%, meaning the baseline noise is known.
 It drops to 0% only during a manual reset (ALT+C)<br>
 **Steady (YES / NO)**: Physical stillness detector.
 When it says YES, the controller is perfectly still, and the background auto-calibration is actively collecting data.<br>
 **BiasX / BiasY**: The actual hardware drift offsets (in degrees/second).
 Sensors naturally drift.
 These numbers show the raw error the emulator is suppressing during calibration to keep crosshair perfectly still.<br>

-Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 7.09 to 7.02).
+Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 1.09 to 1.02).
 This is normal!
 It proves the background calibration is actively recalculating the thermal drift.

 Also added current battery status and device poling rate info